 Therapy and Rehabilitation

 These services help patients recover their independence after an injury, illness, or surgery.
-Some main areas of focus could be:
+Here are some main focus areas:

 - Pain management